-Luckily, the W-9 for nonprofit organizations is a simple form to complete, allowing you to easily check another form off your to-do list.
+Luckily, the W-9, for nonprofit organizations, is a simple form to complete, allowing you to easily check off at least one IRS form from your to-do list.
 To streamline the process even further, we’ll answer the following questions:

-Once you learn the ins and outs of Form W-9, you’ll be well-equipped to fill out the form, submit it, and move on to more mission-critical tasks.We’ll help you compile W-9s to stay organized and maintain your organization’s compliance.
+Once you learn the ins and outs of Form W-9, you’ll be well-equipped to compile and process this form efficiently and move on to more mission-critical tasks more quickly.We’ll help you compile W-9s to stay organized and maintain your organization’s compliance.
 Work with YPTC.

 An example of the W-9 for nonprofit organizations.